 Increasing agricultural production to meet rapidly growing demand for food – predicted to rise in sub-Saharan Africa by 150 % by 2050 – while safeguarding vital ecosystem services and promoting social equality, lies at the heart of sustainable development.
+See the Timeline below.

-Over the four-years, SENTINEL will address the challenge of achieving Sustainable Development Goal (SDG) 2 (zero hunger), SDG 10 (reduced inequalities), and SDG 15 (ecosystem conservation) in sub-Saharan Africa, focusing on three countries – Ethiopia, Ghana and Zambia.
+Over the four-years, Sentinel will address the challenge of achieving Sustainable Development Goal (SDG) 2 (zero hunger), SDG 10 (reduced inequalities), and SDG 15 (ecosystem conservation) in sub-Saharan Africa, focusing on three countries – Ethiopia, Ghana and Zambia.

 Our vision is for key government and private sector actors to adjust their policies, strategies and investments to take more account of the impacts, risks and trade-offs within and between socio-economic and environmental dimensions of different agricultural development pathways, and for civil society organisations to have a greater role in shaping the national discourse on agricultural development.